Rick Ruskin

 | Labels | Takoma Records, Liondog |

 While still in Jr. High, Ruskin opened for Reverend Gary Davis at Detroit's Retort Coffee House.[3]
-This engagement resulted in an invite to spend the summer with the Rev. at his Long Island home.
-These events were pivotal for Rick who has often stated that if not for friendship & guidance from the Rev., “Rick Ruskin the musician might not exist.”[4][5]
+This engagement resulted in an invite to spend the summer with Davis at his Long Island home.
+These events were pivotal for Ruskin who has often stated that if not for friendship and guidance from Davis, "Rick Ruskin the musician might not exist".[4][5]

-Rosmini produced what would become Rick's 1st of three Takoma releases, Richard Ruskin, followed by Microphone Fever and Six-String Conspiracy.
-He also contributed as session player and arranger of the duets on John Fahey's 2nd Christmas LP, Christmas With John Fahey – Vol II.[8][9]
+Rosmini produced what became Ruskin's first of three Takoma releases, Richard Ruskin, followed by Microphone Fever and Six-String Conspiracy.
+Ruskin also contributed as session player and arranger of the duets on Fahey's second Christmas album, Christmas With John Fahey – Vol II.[8][9]

 In 2006, Ruskin participated in The Revenge of Blind Joe Death: The John Fahey Tribute Album, released on the revived Takoma label.
-His contribution, an original piece titled '& 50 Cents Gets You a Cup of Coffee,' showcased his mastery of the fingerstyle tradition alongside peers and label mates, like Peter Lang and Stefan Grossman."
-Other artists on the album include George Winston, Country Joe McDonald, Henry Kaiser, Nels Cline, Elliott Sharp, Blind Joe Death, and "Canned Fish", a one-time collaboration between Adolfo "Fito" de la Parra of Canned Heat and Barry "the Fish" Melton of Country Joe and the Fish.[10][11]
+His contribution, an original piece titled "& 50 Cents Gets You a Cup of Coffee", showcased his ability of the fingerstyle tradition alongside peers and label mates, such as Peter Lang and Stefan Grossman.
+Other artists on the album included George Winston, Country Joe McDonald, Henry Kaiser, Nels Cline, Elliott Sharp, Blind Joe Death, and "Canned Fish", a one-time collaboration between Adolfo "Fito" de la Parra of Canned Heat and Barry "the Fish" Melton of Country Joe and the Fish.[10]

-Ruskin has recorded and/or performed and toured with Jackie DeShannon, Olivia Newton-John, Tanya Tucker, Doc Watson, Rev. Gary Davis, Hedge & Donna, & singer/actor Tim McIntire, among others.
-In addition, his music is taught in many countries, most notably, Japan & Italy.[12][13][14][15]
+Ruskin has recorded and/or performed and toured with Jackie DeShannon, Olivia Newton-John, Tanya Tucker, Doc Watson, Rev. Gary Davis, Hedge & Donna, and the singer/actor Tim McIntire, among others.
+In addition, his music is taught in some countries, most notably, Japan and Italy.[11][12][13][14]

 Discography